nashebismaily/ml-ops-heart-failure/README.md

 ## 9: Pipeline - Retrain Model
 Retrain the model with the new normalized dataset

-## 10: Pipeline - Deploy new Model
+## 10: Pipeline - Deploy New Model
 Operationalize the new model